What Comes Next After Completing Your Undergraduate Degree?

 Whether you’re planning to continue your education or jump into the workforce, take some time to consider your future.
-Depending on who you are, the time you’ll need may range from a few days to a few years.
+Depending on the type of person you are, the time you’ll need may range from a few days to a few years.
 Both extremes work, but your next move will vary depending on where you lie on the spectrum.

 Soon you’ll have your new and shiny diploma and you’ll be left with some choices to make.
-If you’re not feeling graduate school or you at least need a break before furthering your education, here are some options you might want to consider.
+If you’re not feeling graduate school, or you at least need a break before furthering your education, here are some life sciences career options you might want to consider.

 Industry vs. Academia

-If you know you’re ready to bring your education to the next level and you have given yourself time to complete the application process, let’s talk graduate school.
+If you know you’re ready to take your education to the next level and you’ve given yourself time to complete the application process, let’s talk about graduate school.
 Assuming your undergraduate degree is in the life sciences, there are three common ways to move forward.

 Doctor of Philosophy (PhD)